amscanne/huptime/README.md

 thousands of times per day.
 It critical that service is not interrupted during upgrades.

-In an ideal world, all applications would support a mechanism for doing zero-downtime restarts.
-The reality is, many standard frameworks make this difficult to do from the top down.
-For example, if you're using writing a python application using a WSGI framework, it may very painful and involve hacking libraries or monkey patching.
+In an ideal world, all applications would support a mechanism for doing zero downtime restarts.
+The reality is that many standard frameworks make this difficult to do from the top down.
+It's not practical to plumb this functionality through every layer, particularly for applications over which you have no control.

 Compound this with the fact that many applications consist of many different small components (written using different languages and frameworks), and you've